-So what did the Philadelphia Eagles get out of Mamula after investing the eighth overall pick in him?
+So what did the Philadelphia Eagles get out of Mamula after investing the seventh overall pick in him?
 Six seasons and a disappointing 31.5 sacks.
 By 2000, at the age of 27, he was already out of the league.

 7. Matt Jones (2005)

 After spending four years as Arkansas’ starting quarterback, Jones had scores of draft pundits — among them ESPN’s Chris Mortensen — gushing about the physical potential he possessed as a converted receiver/H-back.